Mohd-Muneeb/Hack4Hire-Originals/README.md

 # CRM

 This project is a CRM web application which is built using Flask.
-The application allows the user to have
+The application allows the user to have features like
+- Text Messaging
+- Whatsapp messaging
+- Email

 ## Authors